Astor Place station: Design

 The walls in this station contain modern enamel artwork.
 The walls along the platforms near the fare control areas consist of a brick wainscoting on the lowest part of the wall, with bronze air vents along the wainscoting, and white glass tiles above.
 The platform walls are divided at 15 ft intervals by buff brick tile pilasters, or vertical bands; the wall sections between each pilaster contain a border of blue mosaic tiles.
 In the original portion of the station, each pilaster is topped by yellow faience plaques depicting beavers, surrounded by green scrolled and foliate motifs.
 The beaver plaques are a reference to John Jacob Astor, whose fortune had been derived from the beaver-pelt trade.
 A faience cornice with green urn and vine motifs runs atop these walls.
 Cream-on-blue faience plaques with the words "Astor Place" are also spaced at various intervals on the walls, a deviation from the tile plaques seen at other original IRT stations.
 The platform extensions contain similar decorative elements, but the pilasters are made of tan ceramic tiles, and the wall sections between each pilaster contain a border of blue ceramic tiles.
 Within the platform extensions' pilasters are tiled plaques with the vertical text "Astor".
 There were maroon and gold tile Cooper Union signs underneath the tile Astor Place signs, which were destroyed during the renovation.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
 The decorative work was performed by tile contractor Manhattan Glass Tile Company and faience contractor Grueby Faience Company.

 The northbound platform contains doorways that formerly led to men's and women's restrooms, with corresponding marble lintels.
 A news and candy stand was in the former women's restroom, but it has been closed and walled off as of 2021.
 North of fare control is a rounded seating area.
 The northbound platform was used as a cover image of Billy Joel's 1976 album Turnstiles.

-On the southbound side, the station has an entrance and windows into a store.
+On the southbound side, the station originally had an entrance and windows into a store.
 The heavy brick-faced square columns on the southbound platform support the store above.
 The store was originally constructed in 1868 as an A. T. Stewart, but it had become a Wanamaker's by the time the station was constructed and opened.
 The Wanamaker's store was closed by 1954.
-It served as Kmart location from November 1996 to July 2021.
-A Wegmans location opened within the Kmart space in late 2023.
+It served as a Kmart location from November 1996 to July 2021; there was once an entrance from the subway station into the Kmart store.
+A Wegmans location opened within the Kmart space in late 2023, with the old Kmart store entrance permanently removed and sealed away.

 Also present on the southbound side is a sealed doorway with a marble lintel reading "Clinton Hall".
 This doorway once led to the New York Mercantile Library in the former Astor Opera House.